alekseygenerozov/starforge_mult_search/code/README.md

 (4) Use python3 run_batch.py START END FT to identify multiples in the simulation.
 START is the starting snapshot, END is the ending snapshot, and FT is the desired ft.
-To analyze all of the snapshots, use python3 run_batch.py 0 -1 FT.
+To analyze all the snapshots, use python3 run_batch.py 0 -1 FT.
 This will run the script find_multiples_new2.py, and output pickle files for all of the snapshots containing information about the multiples in the simulation.
 The data is stored in a "cluster" object that contains a list of "systems."
 Each system contains several fields encoding its properties, e.g.
 (i) multiplicity (ii) ids [ids of stars in the system] (iii) sub_mass [masses of stars in system] (iv) sub_pos [positions of stars in the system.] (v) orbital data, etc. The code below shows an example of using the of reading a pickle file, and getting a numpy array of the system multiplicities.
+Note that the masses stores in the output data, include the halo mass contribution.

 ```
 with open(f"example.p", "rb") as ff: